pauljamescleary/go-rest-postgres/README.md

 - `PostgreSQL integration` using [PGX](https://github.com/jackc/pgx)
 - `Database migrations` using [Atlas](https://atlasgo.io/)

+## Use as a Template

+**If you want to use this as a template, here a short guide:**

+1. Modify the `go.mod` file `module` to be the name of your project
+1. Modify the `database/schema.hcl` file to meet your database needs
+1. Modify the `docker-compose.yml` file to use the name of your project
+1. Modify `pkg/common/router/router` and add additional routes as needed
+1. Add your domain models to `pkg/common/models` directory
+1. Add your data access (repository) to the `pkg/common/db` directory

+**In general, when you introduce a new separate domain concept:**

+1. Update the `database/schema.hcl` file with new tables
+1. Create a new router `pkg/common/router/xxx.go`
+1. Create model types `pkg/common/models/xxx.go`
+1. Create a new repository `pkg/common/db/xxx.go`
+1. Update the main `pkg/common/router/router.go` file to use your new routes
+1. Add a new `pkg/common/router/xxx_test.go` file to test your new routes

+**If you want to add additional config entries:**

+1. Modify the `Config` struct in `pkg/common/config.go`
+2. Add a default (typically works locally) value in `cmd/config.yaml`
+3. Override the default value through an environment variable at runtime (i.e. not local) as needed

 ## Technology Choices

 The author of this repository carries opinions about how to best organize an application / repository.
 Those opinions / choices are described below: